tuupola/branca-spec/README.md

 ## What?

-Branca is asecure easy to use token format which makes it hard to shoot yourself in the foot.
+Branca is a secure easy to use token format which makes it hard to shoot yourself in the foot.
 It uses IETF XChaCha20-Poly1305 AEAD symmetric encryption to create encrypted and tamperproof tokens.
 Payload itself is an arbitrary sequence of bytes.
-It can be for example a JSON object, plain text string or even binary data serialized by [MessagePack](http://msgpack.org/) or [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+You can use for example a JSON object, plain text string or even binary data serialized by [MessagePack](http://msgpack.org/) or [Protocol Buffers](https://developers.google.com/protocol-buffers/).

-You can easily use [Branca as an alternative to JWT](https://appelsiini.net/2017/branca-alternative-to-jwt/).
+It is possible to use [Branca as an alternative to JWT](https://appelsiini.net/2017/branca-alternative-to-jwt/).

 This specification defines the external format and encryption scheme of the token to help developers create their own implementations.
 Branca is closely based on [Fernet specification](https://github.com/fernet/spec/blob/master/Spec.md).